kurapica/IGAS/PLoop/README.md

 * The **AttributeTargets** is used by the attribute system, explained later.
 * The **StructType** is used by `__StructType__` attribtue, in the struct part, an example already existed.
 * The structs are basic structs, so no need to care about the non-table value structs.
-* The **Reflector** is an interface contains many methods used to get core informations of the Loop system, like get all method names of one class.
+* The **Reflector** is an interface contains many methods used to get core informations of the PLoop system, like get all method names of one class.
 * The **Argument** struct is used by `__Arguments__` attribtue to describe the arguments of one mehtod or the constructor, explained later.
 * The **Event** and **EventHandler** classes are used to create the whole event system.
 No need to use it yourself.
 * The **Module** class is used to build private environment for common using, explained later.